glebtv/capistrano-unicorn/README.md

 Capistrano 3.x plugin that integrates Unicorn tasks into capistrano deployment script.
 Taken from https://github.com/sosedoff/capistrano-unicorn and adapted to work with Capistrano 3.x.

-**Note: this code is not well tested, if anything fails, please report it.
-Use at your own risk.**

-**Developers:** Please consider contributing your forked changes, or opening an issue if there is no existing relevant one.
-There are a lot of forks--we'd love to reabsorb some of the issues/solutions the community has encountered.

 [![Gem Version](https://badge.fury.io/rb/glebtv-capistrano-unicorn.svg)](http://badge.fury.io/rb/glebtv-capistrano-unicorn)

 ## Usage